Vinsoft-Systems/Sportfest-Scoring-System/readme.md

    fastapi dev --port 8080
    ```

-7 Go to the `webapp` directory and run the following command to start the web application:
+7 Go to the `frontend` directory and run the following command to start the web application:

 ```bash
 pnpm install